 This summary highlights selected information contained elsewhere in this prospectus, and does not contain all of the information that you should consider before investing in our common stock.
 This summary is qualified in its entirety by, and should be read in conjunction with, the more detailed information appearing elsewhere in this prospectus.
-You should read this entire prospectus carefully, including the information set forth in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes thereto included elsewhere in this prospectus to "we," "us," "our," "our company," the "Company" or similar terminology refer to Blue Water Vaccines Inc. Unless otherwise noted, all share amounts and per share amounts in this prospectus and our financial statements and related notes thereto reflect a stock split of the outstanding shares of our Common Stock at a ratio of 4:1, which has been effected as of November 24, 2021.
+You should read this entire prospectus carefully, including the information set forth in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes thereto included elsewhere in this prospectus, before making an investment decision.
+Unless the context requires otherwise, references in this prospectus to "we," "us," "our," "our company," the "Company" or similar terminology refer to Blue Water Vaccines, Inc. Unless otherwise noted, all share amounts and per share amounts in this prospectus and our financial statements and related notes thereto reflect a stock split of the outstanding shares of our Common Stock at a ratio of 4:1, which has been effected as of November 24, 2021.

 We are a biotechnology company focused on the research and development of transformational vaccines to prevent infectious diseases worldwide.
-Our versatile vaccine platform has unique molecular properties that enables delivery of various antigens, which can be utilized to develop singular or multi-targeted vaccines.
+Our versatile vaccine platform has unique molecular properties that enables delivery of various antigens, which can be utilized to develop singular or multitargeted vaccines.
 Our lead influenza (flu) vaccine program uses proprietary technology to identify specific epitopes, or proteins, with cross-reactive properties that enables the potential development of a universal flu vaccine.
 We are focused on developing novel vaccines that induce durable and long-term immunity.
 We believe that our pipeline and vaccine platform are synergistic for developing next generation preventive vaccines to improve both health outcomes and quality of life globally.